Program Details

 The Association for Behavior Analysis International has verified the following courses toward the coursework requirements for eligibility to take the Board Certified Behavior Analyst® or Board Certified Assistant Behavior Analyst® examination.
 Applicants will need to meet additional eligibility requirements and demonstrate they reside in an authorized country and province [Canada] before they can be deemed eligible to take the examination.

-For details about the changes in Ontario, please visit the College of Psychologists of Ontario and review this document issues by the Behaviour Analyst Certification Board.
+For details about the changes in Ontario, please visit the College of Psychologists and Behaviour Analysts and review this document issues by the Behaviour Analyst Certification Board.

-In addition to preparing students to be practising behaviourists, the degree program helps prepare them to become leaders in this emerging field.
-Not only will students be supported in becoming client-centred clinicians, they will also have the opportunity to learn the skills to advance behaviour analysis from a system-wide perspective, to support large-scale changes in agencies, organizations and government.
+In addition to preparing you to become a practising behaviourist, this degree program will help prepare you to become a leader in this emerging field.
+Not only will you be supported in becoming a client-centred clinician, but you will also have the opportunity to learn the skills to advance behaviour analysis from a system-wide perspective, to support large-scale changes in agencies, organizations and government.

 Graduates of our Behavioural Science programs are leaders of behavioural treatment in fields as varied as forensic mental health, autism spectrum disorder and acquired brain injury.

-This intensive program, delivered on-site at George Brown's state-of-the-art Daphne Cockwell Centre for Health Sciences at Waterfront Campus, is suitable for students who are data-driven, enjoy analyzing patterns and like to work with challenging behaviours.
+This intensive program, delivered on-site at George Brown's state-of-the-art Daphne Cockwell Centre for Health Sciences at Waterfront Campus, is suitable if you are data-driven, enjoy analyzing patterns and like to work with challenging behaviours.

 The program's core courses are focused on five areas of learning: